Fazlur Rahman Khan: Early life and education

-Khan attended Armanitola Government High School, in Dhaka.
-After that, he studied Civil Engineering in Bengal Engineering and Science University, Shibpur (present day Indian Institute of Engineering Science and Technology, Shibpur), Kolkata, India, and then received his Bachelor of Civil Engineering degree from Ahsanullah Engineering College (now Bangladesh University of Engineering and Technology).
+Khan attended Armanitola Government High School in Dhaka.
+After that, he studied civil engineering at Bengal Engineering and Science University, Shibpur (present day Indian Institute of Engineering Science and Technology, Shibpur), Kolkata, India, and then received his Bachelor of Civil Engineering degree from Ahsanullah Engineering College (now Bangladesh University of Engineering and Technology).
 He received a Fulbright Scholarship and a government scholarship, which enabled him to travel to the United States in 1952.
 There he studied at the University of Illinois at Urbana–Champaign.
-In three years Khan earned two master's degrees – one in structural engineering and one in theoretical and applied mechanics – and a PhD in structural engineering with thesis titled Analytical Study of Relations Among Various Design Criteria for Rectangular Prestressed Concrete Beams.
+In three years Khan earned two master's degrees – one in structural engineering and one in theoretical and applied mechanics – and a PhD in structural engineering with a thesis titled Analytical Study of Relations Among Various Design Criteria for Rectangular Prestressed Concrete Beams.

 His hometown in Dhaka did not have any buildings taller than three stories.
-He did not view his first skyscraper in person until the age of 21 years old, and he had not stepped inside a mid-rise building until he moved to the United States for graduate school.
+He did not view his first skyscraper in person until the age of 21, and he had not stepped inside a mid-rise building until he moved to the United States for graduate school.
 Despite this, the environment of his hometown in Dhaka later influenced his tube building concept, which was inspired by the bamboo that sprouted around Dhaka.
 He found that a hollow tube, like the bamboo in Dhaka, lent a high-rise vertical durability.